geoloqi/location-simulator/README.md

 * `--start=INDEX` Starts re-playing the log at the specified index.
 Useful for resuming a stopped update instead of starting over from the beginning of the trip.
 * `--rate=MULTIPLIER` Plays back the data at a different playback rate.
 To play back the logs 10x faster, use the value 10.
 For normal speed, use 1.
 * `--wait=MAX_WAIT_TIME` Sets a max for the time delay between sending points.
 For example `--wait=10` will always send the point every 10 seconds or less.
+* `--client_id=YOUR_CLIENT_ID` Sets your client id.
+You can also simply copy and paste your client id into the `location-update` file on line 8.
+* `--client_secret=YOUR_CLIENT_SECRET` Sets your client secret.
+You can also simply copy and paste your client secret into the `location-update` file on line 9.